viraj325/MagicCalculator/README.md

-# MagicCalculator
+# Magic Calculator

 Potential Names:
-Fincal
+- Fincal
-Finex
+- Finex
-Calcify
+- Calcify

 ## What it is